Bob Cowper © Getty Images

 Cowper finished the series with 417 runs at 52.12.
 In ten tour matches he scored 854 runs at 61.00 with 4 hundreds and picked up 8 wickets.
 For the first time he became a permanent fixture in the Australian side.

 Cowper missed out on his third hundred in the second Test at MCG when he scored 99; he top-scored with 60 in the first innings of the next Test at SCG but Australia went down by an innings in the absence of Simpson, who was down with chicken-pox.
 As a result Cowper was made the scapegoat and was demoted to the twelfth man for the fourth Test at Adelaide that Australia won.

 Australia recalled Cowper for the fifth Test at MCG to replace Burge.
 Simpson was also back.
-Ken Barrington’s uncharacteristic fast 115 took England to 485 for nine.
-In response Australia looked in trouble at 36 for two when Cowper walked out to join Lawry.
-Australia ended the day on 101 for two with Lawry on 43 and Cowper on 32.
+Ken Barrington’s uncharacteristic fast 115 took England to 485 for 9.
+In response Australia looked in trouble at 36 for 2 when Cowper walked out to join Lawry.
+Australia ended the day on 101 for 2 with Lawry on 43 and Cowper on 32.

 The next day was a demonstration of attrition of the highest level: both batsmen were renowned for their temperament, and both took their own time to see themselves in.
 England had probably missed out on a trick by including Barry Knight and leaving out David Allen: the three seamers — David Brown, Jeff Jones, and Knight — did not seem to have any impact on the two Victorian southpaws.